Vaishnavi Sundar

-Vaishnavi Sundar is an Indian independent filmmaker and activist.

-Her films have faced protests against transphobia, and she said screenings had been cancelled as a result.
+Vaishnavi Sundar is an Indian independent filmmaker, actress, voice artist and activist.
+Her films have faced protests against transphobia.

 Early life

 Vaishnavi was born in Avadi, a suburb in the state of Tamil Nadu.
-She did her schooling there and went on to getting her bachelor's degree in commerce at Ethiraj College for Women, Chennai.
+She did her schooling there and got her bachelor's degree in commerce from Ethiraj College for Women, Chennai.
 She did her post-graduation in business administration from Anna University in Chennai.

 Vaishnavi started out with acting under Theatre Nisha, a Chennai-based centre of drama.

 Career

 As an actress

-Vaishnavi initiated her acting career in association with Theatre Nisha.
-In the course of 7 years she has acted in a variety of plays viz., The Pregnant King, The Red Queens of the Black Night, Siri Sampige, The Particle Collider and Fire and the Rain etc. In the later years, she directed four plays – To Write my Epitaph', The Lilac Ticket, A Beautiful Mind and Chitrangada (A Monologue).
-Of the four, she wrote and produced A Beautiful Mind and Chitrangada, herself.
-Vaishnavi has also performed at the prestigious Soorya festival and at Rangashankara's Sampriti Festival.
+Vaishnavi began her acting career with Theatre Nisha seven years ago and has acted in plays such as The Pregnant King, The Red Queens of the Black Night, Siri Sampige, The Particle Collider and Fire and the Rain.
+She has also directed four plays – To Write my Epitaph', The Lilac Ticket, A Beautiful Mind and Chitrangada (A Monologue).
+Of the four, she wrote and produced A Beautiful Mind and Chitrangada.
+Vaishnavi has also performed at the Soorya festival and the Rangashankara's Sampriti Festival.

-As a voice artist, her work appeared in regionally hosted television series, including Nickelodeon cartoons Ninja Hattori, Perman and a Korean feature film Tidal Wave (2009).
+She has also worked as a voice artist and her work appeared in regionally hosted television series, including Nickelodeon cartoons Ninja Hattori, Perman, and a Korean feature film, Tidal Wave (2009).

 As a filmmaker

-Vaishnavi began her filmmaking career in 2014 when she made her debut film Pava', a story about the metamorphosis of the relationship between a young girl and a barber.
-Her second film, The Catalyst came in 2015.
+Vaishnavi began her filmmaking career in 2014 with Pava', a film about the metamorphosis of the relationship between a young girl and a barber.
+Her second film, The Catalyst, came in 2015.
 The film was inspired by the story 'Taxi Driver' written by the Indian writer Kartar Singh Duggal.
-Vaishnavi has conducted many workshops on the topic and she has also written at length about the process of finishing the film by making all the resources available for free, in the film's website.
-During August 2015, she directed a documentary on Palaeontology titled Unearthing The Treasures of Ariyalur.
+In August 2015, she directed a documentary on Palaeontology titled Unearthing The Treasures of Ariyalur.
 This project focused on the fossils discovered in Ariyalur, a small village in Tamil Nadu.
 During a short trip to Gangtok, Sikkim, Vaishnavi made a short documentary on the life of a female traffic cop by name Anju Chetri and called it Aage Jake Left.
 The film focuses on the Northeastern Indian women's admirable grit.